-KDOT will be able to hire 25% of the engineers in year one, increase to 50% in year two and hire and staff all 20 in year three.
+- KDOT will be able to hire 20 qualified engineers with the costs and productivity assumed in the table above (i.e. 25 percent of a full-time employee's time is associated with training, vacation and other non-project hours). - KDOT will be able to hire 25 percent of the engineers in year one, increase to 50 percent in year two and hire and staff all 20 in year three.